G7 finance chiefs meet as Trump trade doubts linger

 The latter is an issue that has been on the G7 agenda since the 2007-08 financial crisis.
 But it has been given added urgency by Britain’s vote to leave the European Union and Trump’s election triumph, shocks attributed to the negative impact of recent economic trends on key demographics.

-Trump’s statements during and after his election campaign suggest he favors “inclusive growth” and Mnuchin, 54, has defined his essential role as delivering higher wages for American workers.
+Trump’s statements during and after his election campaign suggest he favours “inclusive growth” and Mnuchin, 54, has defined his essential role as delivering higher wages for American workers.

-Italy’s center-left government, represented by veteran economist Pier Carlo Padoan, has framed the issue in terms of active steps to reduce inequality, and will be presenting a paper on the topic.
+Italy’s centre-left government, represented by veteran economist Pier Carlo Padoan, has framed the issue in terms of active steps to reduce inequality, and will be presenting a paper on the topic.

 But that may clash with the buccaneering capitalist credo Trump espouses while simultaneously promising to restore prosperity to America’s rust belt.